apache/arrow-site/install.md

 See the [release notes][10] for more about what's new.
 For information on previous releases, see [here][19].

 This page is a reference listing of release artifacts and package managers.
-For language-specific user guides, see [Getting Started][21].
+For language-specific user guides, see the pages listed in the "Documentation" menu above.

 ----